jaszhix/tab-master-5000-extension/support.md

 **I am experiencing performance issues.**

-Try disabling screenshots, animations, session synchronization, or undoing of tab actions in Preferences.
+TM5K's impact on browser performance is regularly profiled with the newest versions of Chromium and Firefox.
+If you do experience issues though, try disabling screenshots, animations, session synchronization, or undoing of tab actions in Preferences.
 Enabling automatic tab discarding can also help improve performance on lower-end PCs.

 **The extension crashed.**